mmusich/trackingvertexing/_episodes/03-Constructing vertices from tracks.md

 This test is more significant than it may appear by looking at event pictures.
 With so many tracks, it looks like they cross accidentally, but the two-dimensional projection of the event picture is misleading.
 One-dimensional paths through three-dimensional space do not intersect easily, especially when the trajectories of those paths are measured with microns to hundreds-of-microns precision.

 Starting from the detected tracks, we work backward and reconstruct the original vertices by checking each pair of tracks for overlaps.
-This is performed in the standard reconstruction sequence and delivered to the analyst as lists of K<sub>S</sub> → π+π− and Λ → pπ candidates, but we will repeat the procedure with different parameters.
+This is performed in the standard reconstruction sequence and delivered to the analyst as lists of K<sub>S</sub> → π<sup>+</sup>π<sup>-</sup> and Λ → pπ<sup>0</sup> candidates, but we will repeat the procedure with different parameters.
 The algorithm will run three times, the first accepting all (`loose`) tracks, the second accepting only `tight` tracks, and the third accepting only `highPurity` tracks.

-These are called **secondary vertices** because the proton-proton collision produced the first (`primary`) vertex, then the neutral K<sub>S</sub> flew several centimeters away from the rest of the collision products and decayed into π+π− at a second (`secondary`) position in space.
+These are called **secondary vertices** because the proton-proton collision produced the first (`primary`) vertex, then the neutral K<sub>S</sub> flew several centimeters away from the rest of the collision products and decayed into π<sup>+</sup>π<sup>-</sup> at a second (`secondary`) position in space.
 ## Running the vertex reconstruction
 Create a file named `construct_secondary_vertices_cfg.py` in `TrackingShortExercize/` and fill it with the following:
 ~~~